Anticipating a ‘second wave’ — and when and how SA should try to prevent or mitigate it

 What is the rationale for European countries to impose lockdown strategies to manage the resurgence?

-The United Kingdom, France, Netherlands and Spain have introduced a new round of curfews and are considering lockdowns as a means to contain transmission.
+The UK, France, the Netherlands and Spain have introduced a new round of curfews and are considering lockdowns as a means to contain transmission.

 Such interventions might well be effective in these and other countries, especially if they are able to support a lockdown from a societal and economic perspective.

 These measures are also underpinned by the low levels of immunity in the general population in the affected regions.
-The majority of EU member states still have low levels of seropositivity (see Germany here and Spain here) to antibodies directed to SARS-CoV2, ranging between 0.9%-8.5%.
+The majority of EU member states still have low levels of seropositivity (see Germany here and Spain here) to antibodies directed to SARS-CoV2, ranging between 0.9% and 8.5%.

-These data suggest that in certain European countries, such stringent measures may retard transmission and therefore the overall number of cases and deaths.
+This data suggests that in certain European countries, such stringent measures may slow transmission and therefore the overall number of cases and deaths.

 Should the same rationale apply in SA?